maxsolomonhenry/aes_matlab_competition/README.rst

 Stutter+Hold: a timbral tremolo.
 ================================
-Submission to the 2020 AES Student Competition, building an audio plugin in Matlab.
+SILVER award winning submission to the 2020 AES Student Competition, building an audio plugin in Matlab.

 Stutter+Hold is a AU/VST timbral tremolo plug-in built with the MATLAB Audio Toolbox, designed by Julian Vanasse and Max Henry (McGill University, Music Technology Area).